-Not one line, one mark, one color,

-one word, one note, one thought,

-not one thing is out of place.
+Not one line, one mark, one color, one word, one note, one thought, not one thing is out of place.

 How do I decide when a drawing is finished?
-To learn to see when things end, let's make use of the powerful practice Shinzen Young calls 'noting gone'.
+Let's make use of the powerful practice Shinzen Young calls 'noting gone'.
 He instructs, "Every time you are aware that something has vanished, note "gone."
-To find when the drawing is done, we pay attention to the disappearance of one particular sensation.
-Start by looking at your drawing and note when the need you feel to change the image is no longer present.
-Glance at the piece and then look away, look back again.
-Does any alteration or addition suggest itself?
-Does some part still need 'fixing up'?
-Has the energy to make this drawing been satisfied and disappear into a settled feeling?
-We should try to distinguish the feeling of wholeness we get from a completed drawing from any inner dialog that may tell us the work it is done because we are tired of marking, finished because we so strongly desire completion that anything is good enough, or we fear continuing because we may ruin it.
+To find when the drawing is done, pay attention to the disappearance of one particular sensation.
+Start by looking at the drawing you are making and see if you want to change anything.
+Does some small part still need fixing up or finishing?
+Continue to work on the drawing until you note that the feeling of needing to change it is gone.
+We should try to distinguish this sense of a completed drawing from other inner dialogs that may tell us the work it is done because we are tired, or done because we so strongly desire completion that anything is good enough, or done because we fear continuing may 'ruin' it.